Key Stage 4 Results 2019

 Students are once again to be congratulated for their outstanding successes at GCSE.
-As well as some overall excellent results for the school, with all of our Year 11 students securing at least five good GCSE grades, there were also 72% of our students who achieved five or more 9-7 or A*/A grades.
-In addition 52% of students secured an impressive eight or more 9-7 or A*/A grades.
-Our headline figure of 9-7 or A*/A grades is 61%, which is very pleasing.
+As well as some overall excellent results for the school, with all of our Year 11 students securing at least five good GCSE grades, there were also 71% of our students who achieved five or more 9-7.
+In addition, 50% of our Year 11 students secured an impressive eight or more 9-7.
+Our headline figure of 9-7 grades is 58%, which is very pleasing.

 These excellent results do not just happen automatically.
 They are evidence of the exceptional commitment and determination of Heckmondwike’s students who received outstanding support from the dedicated staff and hugely supportive parents.